getmahen/coverage/test.md

 //TODO
 - Move the Valdation logic to the handler level from Service layer - (DONE)
-- Fix the Validator to accept (w http.ResponseWriter, r *http.Request) as the func signature
+- Fix the Validator to accept (w http.ResponseWriter, r *http.Request) as the func signature - (DONE)
-- Add more table driven tests for Validator
+- Add more table driven tests for Validator - (DONE)
 - Check if the Frink's Validator can be used instead
 - JWT Auth
 - Implement Datadog/X-ray